civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(3)** Paragraph 87(2)(qq.1) of the Act, as enacted by subsection (2), is replaced by the following:

-    for the purposes of sections 127.44 **and 127.45** and Part XII.7, the new corporation is deemed to be the same corporation as, and a continuation of, each predecessor corporation;
+    for the purposes of sections 127.44 and 127.45 and Part XII.7, the new corporation is deemed to be the same corporation as, and a continuation of, each predecessor corporation;

   **(4)** Paragraph 87(2.1)(a) of the Act is replaced by the following:

-    determining the new corporation's non-capital loss, net capital loss, restricted farm loss, farm loss, limited partnership loss or **restricted interest and financing expense**, as the case may be, for any taxation year,
+    determining the new corporation's non-capital loss, net capital loss, restricted farm loss, farm loss, limited partnership loss or restricted interest and financing expense, as the case may be, for any taxation year,

   **(5)** Subsection 87(2.1) of the Act is amended by adding the following after paragraph (a):